 Should you play with an arcade stick or specialist pad?
 That is the million dollar question.

-Street Fighter 5: the best arcade sticks and pads
+The best arcade sticks and pads available

 What controller should you use?
 Well, budding Street Fighter 5 player, that’s a doozy of a question.
 Depending on who you ask you’ll get a wide range of different answers.
 The truth, we think, is actually the simplest: you should use whatever you’re most comfortable with.